NoahGX/Regular-Languages/README.md

 - Jupyter Notebook or JupyterLab

 ## Input
-Users can input various strings to test against the defined regular expressions, checking for patterns such as valid dates.
+Users can input various strings in order to test against defined regular expressions, checking for patterns such as valid dates.

 ## Output
 - **Validation Results**: Whether the input strings match the patterns defined by the FSTs.